Why iOS 16's New Edit Text Message Feature Isn't as Sneaky as You Thought

-And I'm here to tell you, you shouldn't use the new editing feature.
+Well, I'm here to say that you shouldn't be using the new editing feature.

-I'll explain what's wrong with the new edit text message feature on iOS 16, and show you a much better alternative.
+In this story, I'll explain what's wrong with the edit text message feature on iOS 16, and show you a much better alternative.
 Here's what you need to know.

 The biggest reason why you shouldn't use the edit text message feature is because of the edit history.